Stuart McMillan

 Outside of work, I'll usually be engaged in one of three broad topics:

 1. Outdoor activities.
 I walk, climb, ski, cycle and more recently, run.
-I plan to write a bit more about my journey to becoming a runner in my blog.
+In fact I would say I now self-identify as a runner, and have written quite a bit about it in my blog.

 I'm also trying to learn to play the fiddle, but don't expect to hear much about that!